williamjseim/Inventory-and-Crafting-System-For-unity-alpha/README.md

 message me about any bug or features you want added and ill what i can do

 if you want a save load system use this tutorial its great https://www.youtube.com/watch?v=yIsoAuOOG7Q

+you have to make your own ui controller since the one in my unity project is kinda shit